In a nutshell

 Disputes may concern anything from unpaid bills or unfulfilled contract terms to problems between landlords and tenants, infringement of IP rights, construction-related claims, the liabilities of insurers, shipping cases, defective products, entertainment industry wrangles… the list is endless.
 Since the recession, many general litigators have become increasingly involved in conflicts arising out of securities, white-collar crime and bankruptcy scenarios.

 Some litigators will concentrate on specific types of claims, making use of particular industry knowledge; others will remain generalists, applying their legal experiences – especially trial experience – to all manner of cases and clients.
-Some will focus on appellate matters, and there is a separate explanation of this type under Appellate Law.
+The onus is often on young litigators to specialize early: "You were almost discouraged from being a specialist 30 years ago.
+It is more important now to think about a speciality.
+A good litigator is a generalist: they can try any case, but also having a speciality is key to marketability now," according to David Lender of Weil, Gotshal & Manges.
+Some litigators will focus on appellate matters – see our Appellate chapter for more info.

 What litigators do

 - Pre-litigation counseling and advisory work.
 Part of the job involves mitigating the risk of future wrangles by counseling clients on the ramifications of business decisions and ensuring compliance with laws and regulators.
 “We focus on risk analysis,” Anton Valukas of Jenner & Block stresses.
 “All good litigators understand that an appropriate evaluation of a matter in the first instance can significantly reduce exposure to litigation.”